himan243/himan243/README.md

 # 💫 About Me:
-🔭 I’m currently working on City Bus Tracking app for the new folks in city and also for the general public<br>🤝 I’m looking for help with learning and diving deeper into the world of cybersecurity<br>🌱 I’m currently learning how to train LLM models<br>💬 Ask me about cybersecurity<br>⚡ Fun fact: I play most of the instruments(except violin and trumpet)
+🔭 I’m currently working on City Bus Tracking app for the new folks in city and also for the general public<br>🤝 I’m looking for help with learning and diving deeper into the world of cybersecurity<br>🌱 I’m currently learning how to train LLM models<br>💬 Ask me about music theory<br>⚡ Fun fact: I play most of the instruments(except violin and trumpet)

 ## 🌐 Socials: